What is draught proofing?

 Benefits of draught proofing

 Draught proofing stops warm air from escaping your home in winter and hot air from entering in summer, saving you money and making your home more comfortable.
-Up to 25 per cent of winter heat loss from existing houses is caused by air leakage (also known as draughts).
+Up to 25% of winter heat loss from existing houses is caused by air leakage (also known as draughts).
 In fact 9 out of 10 homes in Victoria have unwanted draughts.

 Draughts come into your house through gaps and cracks around doors, windows, exhaust fans, fireplaces and so on.
 To draught-proof your home you will firstly need to find the draughts.